bold-kilby/wolt-demo/Readme.md

 # WoltApplication

-This is a standard spring boot application.
+This is a standard Spring Boot application.
 No special configuration is needed to run it.
 It can also be checked out on [Git](https://github.com/bold-kilby/wolt-demo.git).

 To help you play with the application, a postman collection is provided under `resources/postman`.
 It only contains one